1. Statement

 (Back to menu)

-5. Right to withdraw
+6. Right to withdraw and opt back in

 Parents and guardians of students under 16 years have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory RSE; relationship education is compulsory.
 Those who request to withdraw students from sex education are encouraged to discuss their concerns but are not obliged.
 Requests for withdrawal should be put in writing to the DSL.
 The College will provide appropriate replacement education for these students not taking part in sex education.